 -

-The Offices of the Dean of Student Life strive to enhance your opportunities as a student to participate fully in the University experience.
+Student Life strives to enhance your opportunities as a student to participate fully in the university experience.
 We do this by providing you with information, services, programs, and involvement opportunities that facilitate responsible life choices and promote awareness of yourself and of your community.
-Each of the program areas within the Offices of the Dean of Student Life has a specific mission, but one common goal: to provide education, outreach, and support to you.
+Each of the program areas within Student Life has a specific mission, but one common goal: to provide education, outreach, and support to you.

 -

-Additionally, the department advises the following student organizations: Aggie Orientation Leader Program (AOLP), Graduate and Professional Student Government (GPSG), Aggie Parent and Family Ambassadors (APFA), and Sexual Health and Relationship Education Campaign (SHREC).
+Additionally, the department advises the following student organizations: Aggie Orientation Leaders (AOL), Graduate and Professional Student Government (GPSG) and Aggie Parent and Family Ambassadors (APFA).

 - Specific services and programs offered include: